etc1290/Stembase/log.md

 	# Added
 	1. Fix the dragenter and dragleave bug and re-import resize function -- finished
+	2. Add smooth expansion and collapsing animation to monitored groups -- finished

 ---
 	## 2023.04.17		version 0.5.3.3
 	-- Bug fix